Cryogenic source of atomic tritium for neutrino-mass measurements and precision spectroscopy: Cryogenic dissociator

-For the experiments aiming at precision spectroscopy and the observation of the gravitational quantum states with D or T, we suggest feeding the atomic beam out of the cryostat with the dilution refrigerator to room temperature instruments, so that the experiments can be basically done using the same techniques as is done with the 6 K nozzle~\cite{Matveev2013, Killian2024}.
+For experiments aiming at precision spectroscopy and the observation of the gravitational quantum states of D or T, we propose feeding the atomic beam out of the cryostat with the dilution refrigerator to room temperature instruments, so that the experiments can be done using the same techniques as is done with a 6~K nozzle~\cite{Matveev2013, Killian2024}.
 Since the superfluid helium film is supposed to line the inner walls of the transfer line, extending it to room temperature requires suppression of the film and preferably also He vapor flow together with the atomic beam.
-This can be done by installing a superfluid film cutter based on the evaporation and condensation of the film in a specially designed geometry~\cite{Kaufman1993, Ishikawa2010} or on a suppression of superfluid flow on the Cs coated surface~\cite{AnthonyPetersen2024}.
+This can be done by installing a superfluid film cutter based on the evaporation and condensation of the film in a specially designed geometry~\cite{Kaufman1993, Ishikawa2010} or by suppressing superfluid flow on a surface coated with Cs~\cite{AnthonyPetersen2024}.

-For experiments with the slow beams, we may employ the pulsed mode of operation of the dissociator.
-The average flux of $10^{15}$ atoms/s considered above consists of pulses 1 ms long followed by a 20 ms delay.
-The number of atoms in each pulse is $\approx2\cdot10^{13}$ and close to what was reported by Helffrich~\cite{Helffrich1987} for a similar type dissociator for H. The beams of D(T) at 0.2-0.4 K can be slowed at room temperature using Zeeman decelerators.
+For experiments with slow beams, we may employ the pulsed mode of operation of the dissociator.
+The average flux of $10^{15}$~atoms/s considered above consists of pulses 1~ms long followed by a delay of 20~ms. The number of atoms in each pulse is $\approx2\cdot10^{13}$ and close to that reported by Helffrich~\cite{Helffrich1987} for a similar type dissociator for H. The pulsed D(T) beams at 0.2-0.4~K can be slowed at room temperature using Zeeman decelerators.
 This technique is based on applying decelerating magnetic field pulses synchronized with the motion of the bunches of atoms in the beam.
-For H, a device consisting of 12 decelerating stages decreased atom velocities from 520 to 100 m/s~\cite{Merkt2008} with an average deceleration of 35 m/s per stage.
+For H, a device consisting of 12 deceleration stages decreased atom velocities from 520 to 100~m/s~\cite{Merkt2008} with an average deceleration of 35~m/s per stage.
 Two to three such stages will be enough to completely stop the 0.2-0.4~K cold D (T) atoms exiting from the source proposed in this work.